Alluxio/alluxio/docs/en/operation/Metrics-System.md

 If Alluxio is deployed in a cluster, this file needs to be distributed to all the nodes.

 Then, start Alluxio, CSV files containing metrics will be found in the `sink.csv.directory`.
-The file name will correspond with the metric name.
+The filename will correspond with the metric name.

 Refer to `metrics.properties.template` for all possible sink specific configurations.